-- Once yeast has set (proofed), pour it into the dry ingredients, along with 3 Tablespoons olive oil.
+- Once the yeast has set (proofed), pour it into the dry ingredients, along with 3 Tablespoons olive oil.
 Mix until combined and knead together for 3-5 minutes until tacky, but not sticky.
 Form into a ball.
-Coat a bowl with a thin layer of olive oil, and place dough in bowl (you can turn it in the bowl to coat with olive oil).
+Coat a bowl with a thin layer of olive oil, and place dough in a bowl (you can turn it in the bowl to coat with olive oil).
 Cover bowl and let sit in a warm area for 1 hour.

-- Bake as recipe calls for, OR: using a fork, poke holes across the inside of the crust.
+- Bake as your recipe calls for, OR: using a fork, poke holes across the inside of the crust.
 Bake at 475°F for 5-7 minutes, add toppings, and then continue to bake until cheese is melted and crust is golden brown, usually an additional 10-12 minutes.

 I use sea salt because I like the texture; if you’re using table salt or finely ground sea salt, only use 1/2 teaspoon.